dongxiao/UnionCardinality/README.md

 k: the number of hash functions used in the Bloom filter, default to 30.

 random_salt: this gives different salt to the SHA512.
 To vary the simulations, try different values of "randomvalue", "random value", "random  value", "random   value".
-Using fixed k and m, these simulation produce estimation results at a certain accuracy level.
+Using fixed k and m, these simulations produce estimation results at a certain accuracy level.

 # Run Simulation
 $ cd DownloadDirectory